Clinical Query Language (CQL) Reference

 UNION

-returns all possible result rows from queries in the union.
-You can use UNION DISTINCT
+returns all possible result rows from queries in the union, as does UNION ALL

 to retrieve only unique result rows from queries in the union.
 UNION DISTINCT